Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 ### Computer was my toy :video_game:

 &nbsp;&nbsp;&nbsp;&nbsp;*I've been using computers* since I can remember.
 Mostly, I played games with it.
 But after I've learned programming, it changed the computer more than just a gaming machine.
 I was able to control the computer at the system level as the *ruler of the machine*, and breaking it or making it better **all depended on me**.
-That made me attracted to the computer more than the other game machines or any other toys.
+That made me more attracted to the computer than to other game machines or toys.
 &nbsp;&nbsp;&nbsp;&nbsp;Spending hours in front of the computer, coding with it after school, and debugging on weekends.
 That's how I spent my time in my teenage years. **The computer was a toy**, and the *coding was a video game* for me that explored the IT world.

 ### How did I learn :cd: